cryptexfinance/website/src/pages/blog/2022-10-10-october-2022-community-call.md

 From a long-term perspective, it's a matter of building really cool things and making sure the usage matches that.
 And then pushing them out into the world, which is the mission of the DAO.
 Unlike a lot of other projects, Cryptex never held a public ICO, never did a presale, and has no VCs.
 To this day, everything we are doing we are doing on our own, as decentralized as possible.“ - Joe

-**Do current regulations or lack of regulatory clarity prevent etf tokens like TCAP and Jpegz from being listed / traded on centralized exchanges (Coinbase / Gemini)?**

-43:25

-“In terms of regulations, I think Cryptex is a little bit more unique than some of the others in a way that Cryptex doesn’t sell tokens.
-Cryptex has never sold a single TCAP, never ICO’ed, never sold a CTX and Cryptex will never sell a single JPEGz.
-Cryptex does not employ any leverage, it does not advocate for the ability to have leverage, and we have never heard from any regulatory party in regard to what we are doing.
-In terms of the exchanges, there a lot of headway and risks that they are currently facing and the regulatory powers that be have chosen a route of regulation by enforcement

-I think in terms of the exchanges, there's a lot of headways or risks that they are currently facing, and the regulatory authorities or powers that be, have chosen a route of regulation by enforcement.
-What they're basically doing is they're getting case precedent on the books by going after some of these more blatant bullshit type of projects that didn't really follow a decentralized structure or certain rules of conduct.
-They're gonna go after them and they're gonna make an example of them, and then they're gonna go for the layups because those are easy ones to win.
-And then they're gonna use that and go after everybody else and say, "Oh, because such and such did this, we got precedent on this, and now because we got precedent on that, now we can go after you for this."

-And that, that doesn't solve anything, that's not gonna help propel an industry.
-All that's gonna do is take all of the brilliant minds that are currently in whatever jurisdiction that they're in that's doing this, and it's gonna move them to other places and take away that innovation from whatever jurisdiction we're currently talking about.
-And by doing that it does nothing but stifle.
-And then the question you have to ask yourself is why are they doing that?
-Why are they stifling as opposed to actively working together with this emerging technology, which we know is not going anywhere.
-And using that reach to kind of come up with, okay, these are rules and this is what's going on.
-So from an exchange perspective, I think that a lot of them are taking a very cautious look now at what gets listed.

-And most importantly, not only what gets listed, but what stays listed, and they're taking a conservative stance on this.
-And as more information comes online, it will become clearer what's going on.
-The good news is that, here in the states at least, there are quite a few, people who are advocating for more rules and clearer regulations.
-Obviously, the goal with TCAP and JPEGZ is to get institutional usage out of this.
-Somebody had made a great point, we've done a lot of things for the institutional fronts, what's the status on it?
-We're doing what we can do to reach these markets.

-If these people are cautious or conservative or whatever the case may be, that's not always gonna be the case.
-Their sentiment might change over time.
-And the goal is for us to be here and operating as transparent as we possibly can.
-So when they do make the decisions to say, Okay, we're going to list this, or we're going to do this, we're there for that.
-I don't want anybody to think that we are not actively trying to accomplish these things.
-It's just sometimes we face headwinds with regard to listings and we have to just work through 'em.
-It's a marathon, it's not a race.” - Joe

 **Are there any plans to increase the decentralization of the DAO and core team instead of centralizing it?**

 ([01:07:14](https://www.rev.com/tc-editor/edit?token=HYqH6__J7fmVJM3aCsXx9rOSgQawtIXTyokoF3BtmePe6WRcNzbxDHCJ5tLzlEng7TnwqpQ3kpaZecndrc9MX8NVXMo&loadFrom=9&ts=4034.53)):